Laura-lc/project/README.md

 10% and bottom 10% (in length) of the comment titles in those projects, and then recalculated the mean of the lengths.

-The scripts for calculating the comment length is shown in commentLength.ipynb
+This metric was calculated in commentLength.ipynb

 ## **2.3  Uniqueness of Comment Titles**

-We measured precentage of unique commit comment by defining the ratio of number of unique commits to the total number of commits for each project.we excluded the stop words.
+We measured precentage of unique commit comment by defining the ratio of number of unique commits to the total number of commits for each project, excluding the stop words.

-The scripts for calculating the comment uniqueness is shown in commentUniqueness.ipynb
+This metric was calculated in commentUniqueness.ipynb